-- If electing a benefit before age 65, the member will receive the member contributions and interest on those contributions.
+- If electing a benefit before age 65, the member will receive the member contributions and interest on those contributions through the last day of service.
 This benefit is paid as a lump sum.
 (Interest rates are subject to change.) - If electing a benefit at age 65 or after, STRS Ohio will pay the member contributions and interest on those contributions, and possibly a matching amount and interest depending on when the work was performed.
+Interest terminates at age 65 or your last day of service, whichever is later.
 Member contributions made before July 1, 2005, are matched at 100%.
 Member contributions made July 1, 2005, through June 30, 2013, are matched at 50%.
 Member contributions made July 1, 2013, and after are not matched.
 Members may elect to receive the benefit as a lump-sum payment or a monthly annuity, provided the monthly annuity is \$25 or greater.
-(The matching amount and interest rates are subject to change.) - Before benefits are payable, employment must be terminated. - Upon the member's death, survivors receive a lumpsum payment of any unpaid funds. - Individuals continuing employment after retirement are not eligible for any other benefits.
+(The matching amount and interest rates are subject to change.) - Before benefits are payable, employment must be terminated.

+- Upon the member's death, survivors receive a lump-sum payment of any unpaid funds. - Individuals continuing employment after retirement are not eligible for any other benefits.